 Edward Metcalfe is the owner of Vermont Distillers, Inc. in Marlboro,

 VT.
 Ed has extensive business experience and is a longtime advocate of environmental education.
 He served for five years on the Whitingham Planning Commission, three as its chairman and served nine years on the Whitingham School Board and six years as School Board Chair of the Twin Valley School District.
 He is a licensed pilot in Sailplanes, Hot-Air Balloons, and Airplanes; is a certified scuba diver and is a past EMT and fire department member.
 He has been a member of the Whitingham-Halifax Lions Club for 33 years.
-He now serves on the board of the Hogback Preservation Commission, the Trust for Wildlife and is the founder/Director of the Southern Vermont Natural History Museum.
+He now serves on the board of the Hogback Preservation Commission, the Trust for Wildlife and is the founder of the Southern Vermont Natural History Museum.
+Ed is currently serving as Acting Director of the Museum on a volunteer basis.

 Wanda Walkowiakhas been employed as a Physical Therapist for 30 years and is an active volunteer in her community.
 She took much pride and involvement with VINS (Vermont Institute of Natural Science) Environmental Learning for the Future program, managing the local program for 7 years, and she has been an active community service volunteer and organizer with the Deerfield Valley Lions Club.